tensorflow/mlir-hlo/stablehlo/docs/spec_draft.md

-If the process group involves cross-partition communication, i.e. there are processes in the process group whose partition ids are different, then execution of the collective op needs a **StableHLO channel**, and the collective op must provide a positive `channel_id` of type `si64`.
-Further formalization, e.g. where these channel ids are coming from and how they are synchronized between programs, is TBD.
+If the process group involves cross-partition communication, i.e. there are processes in the process group whose partition ids are different, then execution of the collective op needs a channel, and the collective op must provide a positive `channel_id` of type `si64`.
 Cross-replica communication doesn't need channels.

 The computations performed by the collective ops are specific to individual ops and are described in individual op sections below.
 However, the strategies by